chanchan098/Docs/eng.md

 If we want to emphasise that an action happens before another one, we use a passive perfect participle:
   - *Having been nominated three times for an Oscar*, he is one of today's most acclaimed film directors.

+## Participle clauses replacing a relative clause

+A present participle clause can replace an active voice finite relative clause.
+The noun before the participle is the doer of the action:

+- The man *driving the car* was not injured.
+(The man *who was driving the car* was not injured.)

+Present participle clauses are possible even with verbs which are not normally used in the continuous form (state verbs):

+- If you think you have received an e-mail *containing* a virus, you should delete it immediately.
+(If you think you have received an e-mail *which contains* a virus, delete it immediately.)

+A past participle clause can replace a passive voice finite relative clause.
+The noun before the participle is its object:

+- This is the last photograph *taken of my grandmother*.
+(This is the last photograph *that was taken of my grandmother*.)

+## -E-Participle clause

 ## Participle